Posterior Mode-Guided Dimension Reduction for Bayesian Model Averaging in Heavy-Tailed Linear Regression: Real Data Analysis

-From the boxplots in the topmost panel in Figure \ref{fig:real_pred}, we observe that while SSQLASSO typically yields the lowest predictive MeAD values, GECM-HEM is a close competitor.
-On the other hand, in terms of empirical coverages and median widths of 90\% prediction intervals, both GECM-HEM and SSQLASSO usually attain nominal coverage, with slightly wider intervals for GECM-HEM.
+The results on predictive performance of the methods are reported in the top panel of Figure \ref{fig:real_pred}.
+We observe that while SSQLASSO typically yields the lowest predictive MeAD values, GECM-HTEM is a close competitor.
+On the other hand, in terms of empirical coverages and median widths of 90\% prediction intervals, both GECM-HTEM and SSQLASSO usually attain close to the nominal coverage, with slightly wider intervals for GECM-HTEM.
 EMVS is outperformed by the other two methods in all aspects, with larger predictive MeAD, substantial undercoverage, and overly narrow prediction intervals.
-In other words, GECM-HEM exhibits satisfactory performance in uncertainty quantification through prediction intervals and a competitive performance in point prediction.
+In other words, GECM-HTEM exhibits satisfactory performance in uncertainty quantification through prediction intervals and a competitive performance in point prediction.

-We now investigate the model size chosen by each method.
-The design matrix is known to contain 1000 noise variables, along with the 13 original predictors.
-With this information up front, it will be useful to study these two types of covariates separately.
-In particular, for each type, we look at the five-number summary statistics of the number of covariates included in the model.
-The summaries are taken over the 100 replicates and are reported in Table \ref{tab:real_boston_vs}.
-It is evident from Table \ref{tab:real_boston_vs} that for most of the replicates, all the three methods perform similarly in choosing he original covariates and dropping the noise variables.
-However, we also observe that SSQLASSO includes nearly all of the original covariates and retains a large number of noise predictors in some replicates, indicating its tendency to choose bigger models.
+To study the model size selected by each method, we look into the clinical and gene-expression features separately.
+From the results in Table \ref{tab:real_skcm_vs}, it appears that for both types of features, GECM-HTEM tends to choose the smallest model, followed by EMVS and SSQLASSO.
+The distinction in model sizes across the methods is particularly noticeable in terms of the gene-expressions, with SSQLASSO retaining a large number of genes, as opposed to significantly smaller models for GECM-HTEM and EMVS.